 Modest clothing & reliable footwear for walking (mostly) on macadam & gravel or stones, also through some wooded paths and in a few short spots over unpaved back-roads.

-Trousers/skirts (no shorts) and light, well broken-in walking shoes or sturdy sneakers are a must — water-proofed footwear is optimal; hiking- or work-boots are not advised, except if very well broken-in.
+Trousers/skirts (no shorts) and light, well broken-in walking shoes or sturdy sneakers are a must — water-resistant footwear is optimal; hiking- or work-boots are not advised, except if very well broken-in.

 Essentials to carry